What is Horse Racing 'Form'?

 What is the most important element of the form of a racehorse?

-Without doubt the bare ability of the horse in question is a place to start and then move onto the class of the race, distance, going conditions, possibly which jockey is riding, handicap mark if applicable and finally actual weight being carried in the event.
+Without doubt the ability of the horse in question is the place to start, then move onto the class of the race, distance, going conditions, which jockey is riding, handicap mark if applicable and finally actual weight being carried in the event.
 That's a start, and only the beginning.

 But in order of importance on the bare form, the following elements should be considered as very important.

 A handicap mark is a score (number) given by an official board of experienced handicappers.
 They take all aspects of a horse's performance whilst racing to give them a rating.

 Every horse with previous competitive form will be given a mark or a rating as to how it has performed.
 A horse will need to win a race or have three runs to get an official handicap mark.

 Every Horse With Previous Form will Have a Handicap Mark

 This is a short cut to finding out who the experts think is the best horse in the race.

 This mark determines what type of races it can be entered into and compete.
 Each and every subsequent race will see the mark adjusted by the handicapper relative to the performance against rivals who also have a handicap mark.

 Off the back of a good performance against similarly rated horses will see the mark increase.
 This may result in the horse having to compete in higher class races against similarly rated horses.